 The property market is going to crash!

-That’s the type of headline the media has been using to draw you in, isn’t it?
+That's the type of headline the media keeps using to draw you in, isn't it?

 The media loves to tell us that the property market will crash and gives plenty of air time to commentators with this view.